zarf-dev/zarf/examples/big-bang/README.md

 # Example: Big Bang Core All-In-One

-This example deploys Big Bang Core to a Utility Cluster.
+This example deploys Big Bang Core with a gitops service.
 This is not normally the method that will be used in production but for a demo it works great.

 Because the same cluster will be running both Traefik and Istio, Istio's VirtualServices will be available on port 9443